discobeta/PS110Mobile/README.md

 ### Authentication and API

 This application authenticates and pulls data from the ps110.org Event and Classroom API.
 The repository for ps110.org can be found <a href="https://github.com/discobeta/ps110">here</a>.
+In addition to simple user authentication, the app allows Facebook Logins utizliing <a href="http://developer.facebook.com">facebook developers</a>.
+This is the app ID: 1789356161341649

 ### Tutorial Page